JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 She runs the Consumables shop.
 Her quests all revolve about pleasing Laura somehow - she's desperate for her affection.
 One of the quests involves the player rescuing her from the dungeon - she joins as a Guest party member.
 She can die, and, while the game won't end, this is permanent for the game.
 It's not difficult for the player to avoid her death, usually, requiring some effort for them to see this play out.
+Lines:
+player-> "You look tired.
+Did you eat?
+I can give you something warm. ...Don't worry, it's on the house” -> Happens every now and then. player-> “That's a couple alright, haha!
+Ah hah...
+They’re so, uh, solid.
+I just...
+I really hope I can live that, too, someday.” (about Laura and Raphael)

 Laura: Leo, 25y.
 A beautiful, tall blonde woman.